Enumerating 3-generated axial algebras of Monster type: Abstract

 An axial algebra is a commutative non-associative algebra generated by axes, that is, primitive, semisimple idempotents whose eigenvectors multiply according to a certain fusion law.
 The Griess algebra, whose automorphism group is the Monster, is an example of an axial algebra.
 We say an axial algebra is of \emph{Monster type} if it has the same fusion law as the Griess algebra.

 The $2$-generated axial algebras of Monster type, called Norton-Sakuma algebras, have been fully classified and are one of nine isomorphism types.
-In this paper, we enumerate and construct the $3$-generated axial algebras of Monster type which do not contain a $5\A$, or $6\A$ subalgebra.
+In this paper, we enumerate a subclass of $3$-generated axial algebras of Monster type in terms of their groups and shapes.
+It turns out that the vast majority of the possible shapes for such algebras collapse; that is they do not lead to non-trivial examples.
+This is in sharp contrast to previous thinking.
+Accordingly, we develop a method of minimal forbidden configurations, to allow us to efficiently recognise and eliminate collapsing shapes.